Tahir-Tahirzade/Visualisez_des_donnees_avec_Excel_Tahirzade_Tahir/README.md

   ## A.Project Overview:

- <FONT size="26pt">  This project is a simulation of a real-world Business Intelligence (BI) consultant role at ESN Data.
-My mission was to help Primero Bank understand and address customer churn, a major challenge affecting their business.</FONT>
+*This project is a simulation of a real-world Business Intelligence (BI) consultant role at ESN Data.
+My mission was to help Primero Bank understand and address customer churn, a major challenge affecting their business.*

   ## B.Steps: